 As well as warranties, we include a form of disclosure letter.
-A disclosure letter provides additional comfort to the buyer.
+This letter provides additional comfort to the buyer.

-We provide example text so that you can see how a disclosure letter works and what style you could use.
+We provide example text so that you can see how they work and what style you could use.
 Your wording can be added easily.

 Each document includes appropriate provision to prevent the seller from competing in business with the company you are about to buy.

 We have provided that the seller may neither engage in a competitive business nor may he help someone else to do so.